Ready to nail down your email marketing strategy and begin converting new customers daily?

 You’ll build your email list by offering your website visitors an incentive to opt-in to your list, which is known as a lead magnet or “freebie.”
 After opting in, your new contacts will receive targeted messages that will move them along to their buying journey.

-While email marketing is extremely effective in nurturing leads into conversions, it’s also an effective way to keep existing customers engaged.
+While email marketing is extremely effective in nurturing leads into conversions, it’s also a an effective way to keep existing customers engaged.
 Your emails won’t just contain promotional offers but also include value-based content that engages your entire audience.

 This can range from an informational welcome email series that makes your new contacts familiar with your brand to monthly newsletters updating them on what’s new.